HYF-Class20/workflows-group4-intr/README.md

 ## Description

 The project we are doing is done by Group4 of class 20 at HYFBE.
-This project is about getting to ourslves to in the community of Developers.
-The group contsists of this members:
+This project is about getting to know ourselves in the community of Developers.
+The group consists of this members:

 ![together we can](./Introduction/img/Thank%20you.png)